Rookie Card of the Beloved Phil Esposito

 “If the Russian fans boo their players in Moscow like you people are booing us, I’ll come back and apologize personally to every one of you, but I really don’t think that will happen.
 We gave it and are doing our best.
 All of us guys are really disheartened…

 We came out here because we love Canada.
 They’re a good hockey team, and we don’t know what we could do better, but I promise we will figure it out.
 But it’s totally ridiculous – I don’t think it is fair that we should be booed.

 The fans responded to Esposito and embraced him.
 Later that year Esposito won the 1972 Lou Marsh Trophy as Canada’s outstanding male athlete of the year and was made an Officer of the Order of Canada.

 Career Stats: Goals 717 | Assist 873 | Points 1590 | Game Winning Goals 118.

 The 1965 Hockey Set houses 128 cards.
-The cards were grouped together by team which is a concept I’ve always liked.
-The cards were printed in Canada this is why their is a french translation following the English translation.
+The cards were grouped together by the team which is a concept I’ve always liked.
+The cards were printed in Canada this is why there is a French translation following the English translation.

 The card design is phenomenal.
 I love the colors on the front of this card, the red Blackhawks uniform pops in front of that blue background.

 The card back screams pure vintage and I’m wondering if any of you hockey aficionados knows the answer to the trivia question?